 - 28-Jun-2011 Oceansat-2 wind products are available in BUFR format to European users with status 'in development'. - 29-Aug-2011 Improvement of wind retrieval performance at low wind speeds.
+This is done by a calibration of the sigma0 values to correct issues in the backscatter noise subtraction.
 Products are available in NetCDF format as well.
 OWDP version is 0_2_00. - 20-Dec-2011 Changes to prepare for ISRO data version 1.3 (implemented on 21 December).
+Calibration of sigma0 values for the low wind problems is not necessary any more and the calibration is removed.
 OWDP version is 1_0_01.